 This course provides a general introduction to the story and significance of the Bible, the foundational book of the Christian faith and one of the world's greatest works of literature.
 Students will examine the Bible's nature, purpose, and authority; its historical narrative, cultural background, literary structure, and main theological concepts.
 Major emphasis is placed on understanding the overall storyline of the Bible as one grand narrative of redemption.
 It is intended as a foundation level course, suitable for those who have no previous knowledge of the Bible or Christian thought.
+Satisfies the general education requirement for Christian Faith and Practice/ Biblically Informed.

-NURS 301 HEALTH CARE INFORMATICS 3
+NURS 301 HEALTH CARE INFORMATICS